 Because I’ve always loved travelling, the tourism industry attracted me quite early.
-Since my first school internship for a small tour operator, I have remained faithful to the industry in the last 14 years.
-I studied tourism and helped organise a conference for sustainable tourism in Asia/Pacific during an internship in Australia.
+Since my first school internship for a small tour operator, I have remained faithful to the industry in the last 15 years.
+I studied tourism and helped organise a conference on sustainable tourism in Asia/Pacific during an internship in Australia.
 Afterwards, I worked as a quality and product manager for a sustainable tour operator in Germany, where I’ve trained tour guides and staff, was involved in a campaign for human rights in tourism and organised tours mainly to Africa.

 Tue, 28/02/2017 - 09:07